opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 The **Default mapped fields** table contains mappings that the system made automatically after defining the detector.
 As shown in the image that follows, when the field names are similar to one another the system can successfully match the two.
 <br><img src="{{site.url}}{{site.baseurl}}/images/Security/default-mappings.png" alt="Field mapping example for pending mappings" width="900">

-Nevertheless, it's a good idea to review the mappings and verify that they are matched as expected and correct.
-If you find a mapping that doesn't appear to be accurate, you can use the dropdown menu as described in the **Pending field mappings** section above to correct the field mapping.
+Nevertheless, it's a good idea to review the mappings and verify that they are correct and matched as expected.
+If you find a mapping that doesn't appear to be accurate, you can use the dropdown list as described in the [Pending field mappings](#pending-field-mappings) section above to correct the field mapping.

 After completing the mappings, select the **Next** button in the lower-right corner of the screen.
-The Set up alerts page appears and displays settings for an alert trigger.
+The **Set up alerts** page appears and displays settings for an alert trigger.

 ## Step 3.
 Set up alerts